- 100% No Win No Fee

 Income protection insurance supports those unable to work due to illness or injury by providing monthly payments to manage living expenses.
 This is especially important for eligible individuals with chronic illnesses like kidney disease, where long-term treatment and frequent medical appointments can disrupt steady employment.

-Income protection insurance offers flexible coverage durations, allowing benefits for two years, five years, until age 65, or even for life.
-This flexibility enables you to select a plan that aligns with your long-term financial needs, providing peace of mind.
+- Income protection insurance offers flexible coverage durations, allowing benefits for two years, five years, until age 65, or even for life.

-Income protection insurance does not require the illness or injury to be work-related; any condition affecting your ability to work qualifies for a claim.
-This is essential for those with kidney disease, as the condition and its treatments can disrupt usual work schedules.
+- This type of policy does not require the illness or injury to be work-related; any condition affecting your ability to work qualifies for a claim.

 Total Permanent Disability Insurance

-Total Permanent Disability (TPD) insurance supports those unable to work due to severe illness or injury, requiring proof of diagnosis and inability to resume your usual occupation or any suitable job based on your education, training, or experience.
+Total Permanent Disability (TPD) insurance supports those unable to work due to severe illness or injury, requiring proof of diagnosis and inability to resume their usual occupation or any suitable job based on their education, training, or experience.
 This is crucial for those with kidney disease and may also relate to eligibility for disability benefits.

 Claiming TPD insurance requires comprehensive medical documentation proving your condition and its impact on your work capacity, including detailed reports from healthcare providers.
 Additionally, a waiting period must elapse after ceasing work before your claim is considered.